asibic/glassalpha/packages/CI_BUILD_MODULE_FIX.md

 ## 🎯 Next CI Run Expectations

-Now that the build stage will succeed, we can expect to see results from the product-level fixes that were completed earlier:
+With the build stage now working, we can expect to see results from the product-level fixes that were completed:

 ### ✅ Should Pass (Previously Fixed)
 - **Explainer registry**: RuntimeError for unsupported models, XGBoost→TreeSHAP mapping